paybyte-payment/paybyte-woocommerce-plugin/README.md

-# PayByte for Woocommerce Plugin
+# PayByte for WooCommerce Plugin
 Accept Crypto payments in your WordPress WooCommerce website using PayByte

 ## Installation guide